kevinblighe/EnhancedVolcano/README.md

 Advanced features
 =================

 Virtually all aspects of an EnhancedVolcano plot can be configured for the purposes of accommodating all types of statistical distributions and labelling preferences.
 By default, EnhancedVolcano will only attempt to label genes that pass the thresholds that you set for statistical significance, i.e., 'pCutoff' and 'FCcutoff'.
 In addition, it will only label as many of these that can reasonably fit in the plot space.
-The user can optionally supply a vector of transcript names (as 'selectLab') that s/he wishes to label in the plot.
+The user can optionally supply a vector of labels (as 'selectLab') that s/he wishes to label in the plot.

 Modify cut-offs for log2FC and P value; specify title; adjust point and label size
 ----------------------------------------------------------------------------------

 The default P value cut-off of 10e-6 may be too relaxed for most studies, which may therefore necessitate increasing this threshold by a few orders of magnitude.
 Equally, the log2FC cut-offs may be too stringent, given that moderated 'shrunk' estimates of log2FC differences in differential expression analysis can now be calculated.

-In this example, we also modify the point and label size, which can help to improve clarity where many transcripts went into the differential expression analysis.
+In this example, we also modify the point and label size, which can help to improve clarity where many variables went into the differential expression analysis.

 ``` r
   EnhancedVolcano(res2,